projectestac/moodle-local_oauth/README.md

 7. If the token given is valid, a JSON containing the user information is returned.
 Ex: `{"id":"22","username":"foobar","idnumber":"","firstname":"Foo","lastname":"Bar","email":"foo@bar.com","lang":"en","phone1":"5551619192","auth":"manual","country":"foo","description":"bar"}`

+Note: If testing in Postman, you need to set encoding to `x-www-form-urlencoded` for POST requests.

 **This plugin has been tested on Moodle 2.8 and Moodle 3.0**